Function library

 returns 15 as a double

-Formatting integers
+### Formatting integers

-format-integer
+### format-integer

-W3C specificationarrow-up-right
+[W3C specification](https://www.w3.org/TR/xpath-functions-31/#func-format-integer)

 Not implemented

-##Formatting numbers
+\##Formatting numbers

-format-number
+### format-number

-W3C specificationarrow-up-right
+[W3C specification](https://www.w3.org/TR/xpath-functions-31/#func-format-number)

 Not implemented

-##Trigonometric and exponential functions
+\##Trigonometric and exponential functions

 Fully implemented